 - 0.03 g protein

 In terms of the nutritional value of pure maple syrup, we mustn’t forget vitamins and minerals.
-One serving of maple syrup contains:
+Nutrition facts for one serving of maple syrup are as follows:

 - 2.41 mg of the micronutrient